ethinethin/DDO-1/assembler/MANUAL.md

 `PAD` and `PPD` (page pad) are used to pad zeroes. `PAD` is given a number, to specify how many zeroes are padded, while `PPD` stands alone and means "pad to the next page."
 For example:

     START           0               ; Start at memory location 0 (memory location 0 of page 0)
     PAD             100             ; pad with 100 zeroes (memory locations 0-99)
     CLA                             ; this instruction is in memory location 100 PPD                             ; pad with zeroes until the next page CLA                             ; this instruction is in memory location 2048

 ### Labels

 Labels are specified with a comma.
-Lowercase is preferred for labels, and they can be declared in two ways: (1) with a value (to specify the value be stored at the address of the label), or (2) on a line by itself, indicating the label's address me the memory location of the next instruction.
+Lowercase is preferred for labels, and they can be declared in two ways: (1) with a value (to specify the value be stored at the address of the label), (2) with another label to specify the address of that label, (3) with a . to indicate the self-address of the label, or (4) on a line by itself, indicating the label's address me the memory location of the next instruction.
 Examples:

     var1,           0               ; Store the value 0, var1 refers to this memory location
     var2,           var1            ; Store the address of var1 in var2 (*** NOT YET IMPLEMENTED ***)
+    var3,           .               ; Store the address of var3 in var3
     loop,                           ; A label likely used as a loop point

 At assembly time, labels are converted into memory addresses.
 Label names are lost in the assembled binary.

+### Naked values

+Naked values can be provided either one with a label or up to four per line.
+Examples:

+    var1,           0               ; Store value 0, var1 refers to this memory location
+            10 20 30 40             ; The values 10, 20, 30, 40 stored sequentially at this location
+            50 60                   ; The values 50, 60 stored sequentially here

+This works well for storing strings with a self-addressed label to be used via auto-increment registers, e.g.:

+    hello,          .               ; hello contains the address of itself 72 101 108 108          ; ASCII: 'H' 'e' 'l' 'l'
+            111 44 32 87            ; ASCII: 'o' ',' ' ' 'W'
+            111 114 108 100         ; ASCII: 'o' 'r' 'l' 'd'
+            33 10 0                 ; ASCII: '!' '\n' NUL

+Stylistically, naked values after a label should be in column 3 (the "Values/Operands" column) while naked values by themselves should be in column 2 (the "operations" column, or starting at character 8 of the line).
+This is mainly to allow room between the values and the comments column.

 ### Op codes and indirection